DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-2. Modify the `LoginViewModel` to authenticate in the Web API service and navigate to the Items page after successful authentication.
+2. Modify your `LoginViewModel` (to authenticate in the Web API service) and navigate to the Items page after successful authentication.

    _ViewModels/LoginViewModel.cs_:
    ```cs